 About Dr. Donaldson

 Dr. Jeffrey Donaldson is a solo, private practice plastic surgeon who specializes in cosmetic and reconstructive procedures of the breast, body and face.
-He is fellowship-trained, teaches students and colleagues, serves as media expert on television and in print, and has received numerous accolades including the prestigious Patients’ Choice Award.
+He is fellowship-trained, teaches students and colleagues, serves as a media expert on television and in print, and has received numerous accolades including the prestigious Patients’ Choice Award.
 Dr. Donaldson’s innovative techniques and attention to detail have attracted patients from across the United States and Europe to his practice in Columbus, Ohio.

 For breast augmentation, Columbus, Ohio, plastic surgeon, Dr. Jeffrey Donaldson offers patients a “scar-free” alternative with no incisions on the breasts.
 He uses an innovative endoscopic technique that allows him to place implants through the patient’s underarms.